-Manufacturer brands that either sell exclusively via Seller Central or are moving selection from 1P to 3P are most affected by the SBSAS policy change.
+Manufacturer brands that either sell exclusively via Seller Central or move selection from 1P to 3P are most likely affected by the SBSAS policy change.

 Amazon has begun enforcing this policy on 3P sellers that are jeopardising a good customer experience on its marketplace: